amayuelas/NNKGReasoning/README.md

 **Acknowledgements**

-This code is built on top previous work from SNAP-Stanford.
+This code is built on top of previous work from SNAP-Stanford.
 Check out their repo [here](https://github.com/snap-stanford/KGReasoning)